aerni/statamic-livewire-forms/README.md

 ```

 ### 3. On the form field
-You have to options when configuring realtime validation on a specific field.

-#### Option 1
-Use a boolean to enable/disable realtime validation for the field
+A boolean to enable/disable realtime validation for the field:

 ```yaml
 # resources/blueprints/forms/contact.yaml